joestringer/RouteFlow/nox/doc/manual/source/nox_overview.rst

 hook into network events, gain access to traffic, control the switch forwarding decisions, and generate traffic.

-NOX applications control the network by using OpenFlow to configure each switch's flow table.
-This configuration can be set up reactively for each new flow on the network, or proactively as appropriate.
-The former allows the applications more fine-grained control (per-flow decisions) the latter is more scalable and reduces per-flow setup times.

-Applications are able to determine packet forwarding rules, gather datapath statistics, specificy header modification policies, and even redirect full flow through the controller for in-depth inspection.
+NOX is able to do this in a scalable manner by operating on network flows (as opposed to every packet).
+For each new flow on the network, the first packet is sent to NOX which passes it to interested applications.
+The applications can then: determine whether (and how) to forward the flow on the network; collect statistics; modify the packets in the flow (e.g. adding a VLAN tag); or view more packets within the same flow to gain more information.

+This flow-level network view provides applications with a tremendous amount of control.
 Applications have already been built on NOX which reconstruct the network topology, track hosts as they move around the network, provide fine-grained network access controls, and manage network history (thereby allowing reconstruction of previous network states).